AdobeDocs/experience-manager-learn.en/help/forms/interactive-communications/two-column-layout-aem-forms-article-use.md

 version: 6.4,6.5
 ---

-# Two Column Layout in Print Channel Document
+# Two Column Layouts in Print Channel Document

 This short article will highlight the steps needed to create 2 column layout in print channel.
 The use case is to generate 2 page documents with page 1 having 2 column layout and page 2 having the standard 1 column layout.